Est. 1978 Intermediate

 Gardens Point Modula-2

-Academic compiler developed at Queensland University of Technology, still maintained.
+Academic compiler developed at Queensland University of Technology; source code remains available though no longer actively maintained.

 Educational Systems